 It might sound obvious but really understanding the aims, objectives & scope of your project is fundamental to ensuring its success.

-When we enter the briefing stage of a project our aim is not only to really understand your project, but also you as a company as we believe it helps us to make better informed decisions about the direction of your project.
+When we enter the briefing stage of a project our aim is not only to really understand your project, but also you as a company.
+We believe it helps us to make better informed decisions about the solutions we recommend.
 So as well as clearly articulating your aims and objectives for the project make sure your agency is aware of your unique selling points and overall business values.

 Tip 2: Seek a Collaborative Approach

-We recognise that when it comes to your business, you’re the experts and hopefully when it comes to designing & developing websites you’ll see us the same way!
-That’s why we believe that a collaborative approach, a partnership of expertise if you will, is the best way forward.
+We recognise that when it comes to your business, you are the experts and hopefully when it comes to designing & developing websites you’ll see us the same way.
+That’s why we believe in a collaborative approach, a partnership of expertise if you will, as the best way forward.